Agnieszka Kłakówna: Life and work

-A daughter of Izabela née Raszpla (1913–1967) and Kazimierz Kłak (1903–1968), the sister of Czesław Kłak, she graduated from the Wyższa Szkoła Pedagogiczna in Kraków (WSP), (Note: Since 2008 renamed the Pedagogical University of Cracow.) at which she studied Polish philology between 1969–1974, as well as for some time Russian philology.
+A daughter of Izabela née Raszpla (1913–1967) and Kazimierz Kłak (1903–1968), the sister of Czesław Kłak, she graduated from the Wyższa Szkoła Pedagogiczna in Kraków (WSP), (Note: Since 2008 renamed the Pedagogical University of Cracow.) at which she studied Polish philology between 1969 and 1974, as well as for some time Russian philology.

 In 1974, she was employed at the Department of Didactics of Polish Literature and Polish Language of the Institute of Polish Philology at WSP.
 Simultaneously she worked from 1974 to 1977 at the Primary School No. 33 in Kraków.
 In 1977–1980 she was a Polish language teacher at the Martin Luther University of Halle-Wittenberg.

-She obtained her Ph.D., supervised by Bolesław Faron, in 1983.
+In 1983 he obtained doctorate upon thesis Praktyka pisarska w procesie polonistycznej edukacji uczniów klas IV – VIII szkoły podstawowej supervised by Bolesław Faron.
 Then she worked at the Primary School No. 36 in Kraków (1983–1984) and at the Polish School at the Embassy of the People's Republic of Poland in Rabat, Morocco (1984–1986).
 In August 1986, during her return to Poland, she survived a sea disaster.

 In 1986 she returned to work at her home university.
 At the same time, she started working at the Primary School No. 12 in Kraków (1987–1992) and at the Adam Mickiewicz High School in Kraków (1987–1991).

 In 1990 she became the editor-in-chief of the methodical journal for Polish language teachers Wisełka, later renamed Ojczyzna-Polszczyzna and Nowa Polszczyzna.
 She held that position until 2008.
 In 1993, Kłakówna published a school textbook Sztuka pisania (The Art of Writing, co-authors Iwona Steczko and Krzysztof Wiatr).
+In 1993 with Bolesław Faron she co-founded Wydawnictwo Edukacyjne.
 In the years 1994–2011 she managed a team that developed a new program and school textbooks series To lubię!
 (That I like!) for the Polish language for grades fourth to eighth.
 The series was enthusiastically received by some teachers as innovative and diverging from previous pedagogical approaches.
 In 1999, after the educational reform in Poland, Kłakówna began the work on textbooks addressed to junior high school (gimnazjum), and then, from 2001, the work on textbooks addressed to high school.